Foster care in the United States: Abuse and negligence

 Several lawsuits were brought in 2008 against the Florida Department of Children & Families (DCF), accusing it of mishandling reports that Thomas Ferrara, 79, a foster parent, was molesting young girls.
 The suits claimed that even though there were records of sexual misconduct allegations against Ferrara in 1992, 1996, and 1999, the DCF continued to place foster children with Ferrara and his then-wife until 2000.
 Ferrara was arrested in 2001, after a 9-year-old girl told detectives he regularly molested her over two years and threatened to hurt her mother if she told anyone.
 Records show that Ferrara had as many as 400 children go through his home during his 16 years as a licensed foster parent (from 1984 to 2000).
 Officials stated that the lawsuits over Ferrara ended up costing the DCF almost $2.26 million.
 Similarly, in 2007 Florida's DCF paid $1.2 million to settle a lawsuit that alleged DCF ignored complaints that another mentally disabled Immokalee girl was being raped by her foster father, Bonifacio Velazquez, until the 15-year-old gave birth to a child.

 In a class action lawsuit Charlie and Nadine H. v.
 McGreevey was filed in federal court by "Children's Rights" New York organization on behalf of children in the custody of the New Jersey Division of Youth and Family Services (DYFS).
 The complaint alleged violations of the children's constitutional rights and their rights under Title IV-E of the Social Security Act, the Child Abuse Prevention and Treatment Act, Early Periodic Screening Diagnosis and Treatment, 504 of the Rehabilitation Act, the Americans with Disabilities Act, and the Multiethnic Placement Act (MEPA).
 In July 2002, the federal court granted plaintiffs' experts access to 500 children's case files, allowing plaintiffs to collect information concerning harm to children in foster care through a case record review.
 These files revealed numerous cases in which foster children were abused, and DYFS failed to take proper action.
 On June 9, 2004, the child welfare panel appointed by the parties approved the NJ State's Reform Plan.
 The court accepted the plan on June 17, 2004.
 The same organization also filed similar lawsuits against several other states in recent years that caused some of the states to start child welfare reforms.

+In July 2022, the Georgia Bureau of Investigation arrested two gay men – William and Zachary Zulock – who were sentenced in December 2024 to 100 years in prison for the repeated sexual abuse and exploitation of their two adoptive sons.
+The case garnered national and international attention, with some right-wing political commentators and politicians baselessly linking the Zulocks's homosexuality to their crimes, while criticizing child services for granting custody of the two boys who had been in foster care since they were removed from their drug addict parents.